beizhengren/my-python/README.md

 # my-python
-This respostory record my learning of python
+This respostory is to record my learning of python